 - 1. Board Committees.
 Committees shall be established by the Board from time to time to facilitate and assist in the execution of the Board's responsibilities.
-There are currently four standing committees: the Audit Committee, the Risk Committee, the Compensation Committee and the Corporate Governance and Nominating Committee.
-Each of these committees shall have a written charter satisfying the rules of the New York Stock Exchange and, in the case of the Audit Committee, Rule 10A-3 under the Securities Exchange Act of 1934. - 2.
+There are currently five standing committees: the Audit Committee, the Risk and Technology Committee, the Compensation Committee, the Governance Committee and the Executive Committee.
+Each of these committees, other than the Executive Committee, shall have a written charter satisfying the rules of the New York Stock Exchange and, in the case of the Audit Committee, Rule 10A-3 under the Securities Exchange Act of 1934. - 2.
 Committee Membership.
-The Corporate Governance and Nominating Committee shall make recommendations to the Board regarding the membership of the Board's committees, including the designation of committee chairs.
-The Audit, Risk, Compensation, and Corporate Governance and Nominating Committees shall be composed entirely of independent directors.
+The Governance Committee shall make recommendations to the Board regarding the membership of the Board's committees, including the designation of committee chairs.
+The Audit, Risk and Technology,

+Compensation, and Governance Committees shall be composed entirely of independent directors.

 Audit Committee.
-In addition to meeting independence requirements, each member of the Company's Audit Committee must not, except in his or her capacity as a member of the Audit Committee, the Board or any other Board committee of the Company (or any of its consolidated majority-owned subsidiaries):
+In addition to meeting independence requirements, each member of the Company's Audit Committee must not, except in their capacity as a member of the Audit Committee, the Board or any other Board committee of the Company (or any of its consolidated majority-owned subsidiaries):